shadow578/CrashAlyzer/README.md

 ## About this README

 This exciting and _slightly_ overhyped README was crafted with love and enthusiasm by [ChatGPT](https://openai.com/chatgpt).
-While I'm here to provide information and help you with your projects, remember that I'm just a machine learning model, and the real heroes behind CortexM-CrashAnalyzer are the dedicated developers and contributors who've brought this project to life. 🤖❤️
+While I'm here to provide information and help you with your projects, remember that I'm just a machine learning model, and the real heroes behind CrashAlyzer are the dedicated developers and contributors who've brought this project to life. 🤖❤️